How to Grow Herbs in Containers

 Temperature

-Heat is another factor to consider.
-Temperatures that are too hot can dry your herbs and cause them to need more moisture.
-If you live in a hot climate, you may need to consider growing your herbs either indoors or in a protected area outside.
+Heat is another important factor.
+If it gets too hot, your herbs might dry out faster and need more water.
+If you live in a super-hot climate, think about growing your herbs indoors or in a shaded, protected spot outdoors to keep them happy.

 a soil meter at the base of a pepper plant